leclair1/HCI-CanvasExt/README.md

 - **Automatic Session Validation**: System automatically checks and prompts for Canvas session updates when expired
 - **Assignment Tracking**: Assignments automatically sync on every login and display in real-time
 - **AI Flashcard Generation**: Uses Groq AI to generate high-quality flashcards from course content
+- **Files Tab Scanning**: Option to scan and use files from Canvas Files tab for flashcards, quizzes, and AI tutor
+- **OCR Support**: Automatic OCR for image-based PDFs that don't contain extractable text
 - **Multi-User Support**: Each user has their own courses, modules, and study materials
 - **Secure Authentication**: JWT-based auth with encrypted Canvas session storage
 - **Modern UI**: Built with React + TypeScript for a smooth user experience